Should I Go to the Doctor After a Head Injury?

 The aftermath of a TBI can be devastating for many people because of the abrupt changes in living.
 Moderate to severe TBIs are often considered catastrophic injuries when they require prolonged treatments or long-term disabilities.
 This means that if you suffered this injury due to the negligence of another person, you could be eligible for significant compensation.
 Talk to an Auburn Personal Injury Lawyer today if this fits your situation.

 At Gattuso & Ciotoli, we possess over 50 years of experience with personal injury claims.
 Call us at (315) 314-8000 for a free consultation today.
-We are located in Central New York, Syracuse, Watertown, Binghamton, Fayetteville, North Syracuse, Camillus, Liverpool, Cortland, and Auburn.
+We are located in Central New York, Syracuse, Watertown, Binghamton, Syracuse, North Syracuse, Camillus, Liverpool, Cortland, and Auburn.